New SOC 2 Report Framework Addresses Emerging Risks

 The new criteria provide a more flexible framework.
 Now it can be applied (a) across an entire entity; (b) at a subsidiary, division, or operating unit level; (c) within a function relevant to the entity’s operational, reporting, or compliance objectives; or (d) to a particular type of information used by the entity.

 Alignment with COSO

-The 2017 TSC update integrates with the 2013 COSO framework, which applies the internal control framework to the entire entity or a segment of an entity.
+The 2017 TSC update for SOC 2 reports integrates with the 2013 COSO framework, which applies the internal control framework to the entire entity or a segment of an entity.
 Integrating this well-respected framework into the TSC makes sense because, like COSO, the TSCs are used to evaluate internal controls — specifically, controls over security, availability, processing integrity, confidentiality, and privacy.

 The COSO framework uses 17 principles to refer to the elements of internal controls that must be present or functioning for the entity’s internal control to be considered effective.
 The 2016 update did not use the same terminology.

-To avoid confusion, the AICPA renamed its framework “trust services criteria.”
-The same five principles (security, availability, processing and integrity, confidentiality, and privacy) are still used but now are denoted as “trust services categories.”
+To avoid confusion, the AICPA renamed its overall framework the “Trust Services Criteria.”
+When referencing the individual components (security, availability, processing and integrity, confidentiality, and privacy), they are called “trust services categories.”

 The 17 COSO principles

 COSO’s 17 principles are incorporated into the TSC common criteria and categorized into the following classifications:

 - Control activities (CC5 series)